 Since the challenge data comprises of 3D image data, participants are required to submit the RLE for each 2D slice of every GE-MRI along the z-axis (shortest-axis) individually.
 The format of the .csv submission file should contain only 2 columns in a comma delimited format.
 The first is the MRI ID and slice number for that specific MRI, the second is the RLE for each 2D slice for the LA cavity.
 An example is shown below.
 The slices for each MRI should be sorted in ascending order from the bottom slice to the top slice of the MRI.
 Since each individual slice of an MRI is 2-dimensional, the pixels are one-indexed, first from top to bottom then left to right, when encoded into RLE.
 An example is shown below.

-*It is highly recommended participants use the template submission file as it includes all the rows necessary for prediction.
+*It is highly recommended participants use the template submission file (provided with the test data) as it includes all the rows necessary for prediction.